kadw108/SaintCanPassage/README.md

 Version 1.0

+EDIT: This mod currently does not work.
+I may or may not fix it later.

 A small mod for Rain World 1.9 that allows Saint to use passages.
 For all the lazy players out there.

 Available through Steam Workshop/Remix at [this link](https://steamcommunity.com/sharedfiles/filedetails/?id=2923294502), so get it from there.
 Commented source files are in this repo.